varnish/api-gateway-benchmarks/README.md

 | Request path   |      /test02 |
 | Headers        | apikey=key02 |

+The gateway should verify the specified key, accept the requests and proxy them to ``http://webserver:8888/test01``.
+The webserver should accept the requests and reply with ``200 OK``.

 **Test 03: Key based auth and rate limiting (high limit)**

 Authenticate, authorize and proxy consumer requests through the gateway to the upstream webserver.
 All requests should be counted, but none should exceed the rate limitation.

+The requests should be sent from the consumer according to the following specifications.

 | Property       |        Value |
 |----------------|--------------|